|

 We

-had better be careful what we say in case people take us at our word. |
+had better be careful what we say in case people take us

 Jupiter

-and the Monkey
+the Monkey

 |